lewisnyman/lewisnyman.co.uk/app/_posts/2015-02-01-roy-scholten-bootstrappng-ux-open-source-project.md

 #### Tools and processes
 * Create a design tag to make the design issues easy to find
-* Post screenshots in issues, so it's easy for designers to review UI changes
+* Post screen shots in issues, so it's easy for designers to review UI changes

 #### Help Developers get better at design
 * Teach developers about learnability, efficiency and performances, memorability, safety, satisfaction.